 \section{Error bounds for the HJB equation}

-In this section, we derive solution error bounds for the Hamilton--Jacobi--Bellman (HJB) equation from residual errors of an approximate value function.
+We derive solution error bounds for the Hamilton--Jacobi--Bellman (HJB) equation from residual errors of an approximate value function.
 Such bounds are useful not only because they provide control Lyapunov certificates \cite{liu2025formally}, but also because they rigorously quantify optimality gaps.